Discombobulated in the City.

 I haven’t felt the exhale of Autumn for a long time after living near the equator for so many years.
 Although I thrive in hot clients, Autumn was my favourite season, that liminal space.
 Whilst I loved the heat, Summer seemed tinged with disappointment in my younger years.
 It had such high expectations, like a haughty spoiled child with insatiable demands that we enjoy ourselves endlessly.
 My life never quite lived up to its lofty expectations.
 It was never fun enough; I never had quite the right outfits, never hung out with quite the right people.
 Maybe that’s why I loved Singapore so much, no seasons, just never-ending heat, but without the expectations and demands of a finite summer.

-When I lived in London I always remember Autumn arriving, soothing us, bathing the city in its golden light, like we were being wrapped in soft blankets, all sense of expectation gone with the last of the summer sun.
-As the nights drew in and the air sharpened with cold breezes from the River Thames, the expectation turned to a feeling of mystery filled with spontaneity.
-Long nights dancing, the cold air stinging my face after hot and sweaty clubs, theatre nights wrapped up and warm, long evening conversations that went too deep for summer frivolities.
-And somehow the history of bygone eras always seemed to seep through in these colder seasons, I imagined Victorian London easily on these nights.
+When I lived in London I always remember Autumn arriving, bathing the city in its golden light, like we were being wrapped in soft blankets.
+The nights drew in and the air sharpened with cold breezes from the River Thames.
+The expectations of summer forgotten and replaced with late night conversations that went too deep for summer frivolities.
+The cold air stinging my face after dancing in hot and sweaty clubs, theatre season in full force, and somehow the history of old London seemed to push forward to make itself know in this season.

 Winter came quickly after Autumn in Athens though, too quickly.
 I wanted to languish in those Autumnal days, that space in between.
 It was surprisingly harsh, dark mornings and cold rain reminded me why I dislike living further from the equator.
-I kept having to remind my children it would be cold outside, they only knew that warm tropical rain, where we splashed our way down the street in shorts and flip flops to 7-11 to buy ice cold coconut water in the warm humid rains, cracks of thunder so violent you thought the earth would break. .
+I kept having to remind my children it would be cold outside, they only knew that warm tropical rain, where we splashed our way down the street in shorts and flip flops to 7-11, to buy cold coconut water with cracks of thunder so violent you thought the earth would break. .

-But every few days the weather would brighten to brilliant Greek blue skies in-between the clouds and the rain and wind would stop momentarily.
-We didn’t have those endless days of heavy, low hanging, slate grey clouds of countries further north.
+But every few days the weather would brighten to brilliant Greek blue skies.
+The rain and wind would stop momentarily.
+We didn’t have those endless days of heavy, low hanging, slate grey clouds of countries further north, for months on end.
 Then the floods arrived, gushing down steep streets, running off all the surrounding mountains..
 Potholes and junctions deep with water, homes flooded in some neighborhoods and electricity cut.
-It was the same amount of rain received in 24 hours, that we would receive in just one hour in South East Asia.
+It was the same amount of rain received in 24 hours, that we would receive in just one hour in Singapore..
 But this dry parched land, long neglected by state is overwhelmed easily.

 iStock Athens cityscape